Agent commerce

 Type the prompt

 Tell Serge the buying task in plain English.
 "Find a black leather backpack under 150 and add it to the cart."
-Pick the agent (Claude, ChatGPT, Operator) and click Run.
+Click Run — a real Claude agent takes it from there (Operator and GPT Agent are on the roadmap).

 No scripted selectors.
 No scenario files.
 No staging environment.